 Welcome to the RUDGWICK Medical Centre Website

 We have reluctantly had to review and change the way we offer appointments for our GPs.
-This has been due to the COVID pandemic and the need to keep our patients and staff safe, also to manage increasing demand for our services.
-To ensure that we can prioritise and ensure access to healthcare for our most unwell patients, we ask all patients requesting an appointment to submit an e-consult using the above link, email us with details of your problem or call us and give as much information as possible to one of our trained care navigators.
+This has been due to the COVID pandemic and the need to keep our patients and staff safe, also to manage a large increase in demand for our services.
+To ensure that we can prioritise and ensure access to healthcare for our most unwell patients, ask all patients requesting an appointment to submit an e-consult using the above link, email us with details of your problem or call us and give as much information as possible to one of our trained care navigators.
 This means the clinician will have sufficient information about your problem and can deal with it appropriately.
 The clinician will review your request and we will contact you.
 This may be by telephone call, request for a face to face appointment, electronic communication such as text/email, signposting to other services or information from the clinician given to you by one of our staff.

 Please be aware that the most appropriate clinician to deal with your problem is not necessarily the GP and may be a paramedic, pharmacist or nurse.
 You may therefore not always be contacted or given advice by the GP but by one of these clinicians.